SERVICES / 01

 Strategic project.

-The full delivery of a strategic engagement, from the initial conversation through the work itself to the delivered material.
-The cadence runs several months, with intensive investigation early and intensive refinement late.
+The full delivery of strategic work, from the first conversation to the delivered material.
+How long it takes depends on the work itself — intensive investigation early, refinement toward the end.
 We are responsible for the work.
-The client is responsible for the decisions the work supports.
-Strategic projects often begin as diagnostic engagements and become projects once the path forward is clear.
+The client is responsible for the decisions it supports.

 Embedded advisory.